What is ORCID®?

 What are the advantages of using an ORCID iD?

-• ORCID helps to improve the visibility of your research, ensures more networking and saves you a lot of time and work.
+- ORCID helps to improve the visibility of your research, ensures more networking and saves you time and effort.

-• In addition, an ORCID iD ensures that your research results and activities can be assigned to you correctly and automatically.
-Not only yourself, but especially other scholars can also easily get an insight into your research activities.
+- In addition, an ORCID iD ensures that your research results and activities are correctly and automatically assigned to you.
+This allows not only you, but especially other scholars, to easily get insights into your research activities.

 How can I get an ORCID iD or an ORCID record?

-• In the first step, you will receive your ORCID iD by registering.
+- In the first step, register to receive your ORCID iD.
 At the same time, a profile is created automatically.
-Your name and ORCID now appear in the profile as basic information.
-After a few minutes, you will receive a confirmation e-mail and must click on the link to complete the registration.
+Your name and ORCID will appear in the profile as basic information.
+After a few minutes, you will receive a confirmation e-mail.
+Click on the link in the e-mail to complete your registration.

-• In the second step you can - but do not have to - complete your profile with further information.
-There are privacy settings for all points.
+- In the second step you can - but do not have to - complete your profile with further information.
+Privacy settings are available for all fields.
 You decide which information is public, which is only visible to selected people and which is only visible to you.
-In the left column, there is the possibility to enter previous names (e.g. birth name), home country, keywords, links to your website and your email address.
+In the left column, you can enter previous names (e.g. birth name), your home country, keywords, links to your website, and your email address.
 You can also generate a QR code that connects to your ORCID record.
-In the middle column under "Biography", you can enter information about your academic formation ("Education"), your professional career ("Employment"), sources of financing for your projects ("Funding") and a list of your publications ("Works").
+In the middle column under "Biography", you can add information about your academic career ("Education"), your professional career ("Employment"), sources of financing for your projects ("Funding") and a list of your publications ("Works").

 How do my publications get into my ORCID record?

 ORCID offers a variety of sources to automatically transfer works to the ORCID record.
 For example, you can search for your works through BASE, Scopus and Europe PubMed Central.
-You can also search for your works using an ISSN or DOI.
-If you would like to take over a publication, you have the choice for each entry to activate it privately, for specific institutions or the public.
+It is also possible to search by using an ISSN or DOI.
+If you want to take over a publication, you can choose for each entry to activate it privately, for specific institutions or the public.
 This allows you to design your profile in a flexible way.